KrozT/afex-fronted/README.md

 </div>

   <p align="center">
 An online album for YouTube videos.
-Save links, view thumbnails, and play back your content with ease.
+Save links, view thumbnails, and play back your content with ease.    <br />
 <a href="https://github.com/KrozT/youtube-album"><strong>Explore the docs »</strong></a>
     <br />
     <br />